QA Roles and Responsibilities Inside a Software Testing Team

 Onboarding

-Encourage open communication within the QA team during onboarding.
+Encourage open communication during onboarding within the qa team.
 Your team should feel comfortable asking questions if there’s anything they don’t understand.
 This not only aids in streamlining the software testing process but also fosters a collaborative atmosphere where everyone is motivated to deliver high-quality results.

 Define Testing Processes and Workflows